kwadie/dataflow-templates-cicd/README.md

 In addition, we will use a CICD pipeline on Cloud Build to update the flex template automatically.

 ## Dataflow Pipeline
-[WordCount Example](wordcount.py) - The Wordcount pipeline is a batch pipeline which performs a wordcount on an input text file (via --input flag) and writes the word count to GCS.
+* [wordcount.py](wordcount/pipeline/wordcount.py) - The Wordcount pipeline is a batch pipeline which performs a wordcount on an input text file (via --input flag) and writes the word count to GCS.
 The output format is determined by the value of the --format flag which can be set to either text, avro or parquet.
+* [main.py](wordcount/main.py) - The entry point of the pipeline to parse command arguments and call ```wordcount.run(params)```
+* [setup.py](wordcount/setup.py) - To package the pipeline and distribute it to the workers.
+Without this file, main.py won't be able to import wordcount.py at runtime. [[source]](https://beam.apache.org/documentation/sdks/python-pipeline-dependencies/#multiple-file-dependencies)

 ## Getting started
 To run the CICD pipeline end-to-end: